-The necessary road and drainage infrastructure works required to support the proposed subdivision were reflected on the conceptual details provided with the application and are deemed satisfactory, subject to a detailed design being prepared at the Construction Certificate stage as conditioned below (refer condition 25).
+The necessary road and drainage infrastructure works required to support the proposed subdivision were reflected on the conceptual details provided with the application and are deemed satisfactory, subject to a detailed design being prepared at the Construction Certificate stage as conditioned below (refer Condition 24).
 These works include:

-- The full width construction of three new/ proposed public roads. - The construction of a new road bridge over the upper tributary of Smalls Creek. - Construction of the road shoulder, kerb & gutter and footpath verge in Withers Road fronting Lot 1021 DP 1149731 adjacent to the development site. - The provision of services to the lots created. - Drainage, incorporating water sensitive urban design as discussed in more detail below, for the subdivision, including stormwater outlets to either Smalls Creek or its upper tributary.

-Earthworks to facilitate the above.
+- The full width construction of three new/ proposed public roads. - Construction of the road shoulder, kerb & gutter and footpath verge in Withers Road fronting Lot 1023 DP 1149731 adjacent to the development site. - The provision of services to the lots created. - Drainage, incorporating water sensitive urban design as discussed in more detail below, for the subdivision, including stormwater outlets to either Smalls Creek or its upper tributary. - Earthworks to facilitate the above.

-The applicant is responsible for providing water quality treatment and stormwater detention facilities as part of the subdivision to achieve compliance with the environmental targets specified in Condition 24 below.
-The applicant is proposing a combination of "insubdivision" measures as well as treatment on a lot by lot basis.
-Condition 24 below requires a detailed design and modelling to be undertaken at the Construction Certificate stage for these elements complying with the requirements of Council and Sydney Water, as the future owner of the trunk drainage land encompassing Smalls Creek to which stormwater runoff is directed.
+The applicant is responsible for providing water quality treatment and stormwater detention facilities as part of the subdivision to achieve compliance with the environmental targets specified in Condition 23 below.
+The applicant is proposing a combination of "in-subdivision" measures as well as treatment on a lot by lot basis.
+Condition 23 below requires a detailed design and modelling to be undertaken at the Construction Certificate stage for these elements complying with the requirements of Council and Sydney Water, as the future owner of the trunk drainage land encompassing Smalls Creek to which stormwater runoff is directed.